 • Keep your data encrypted to prevent lateral spread

-• Only assign employees the access privileges they need to get the job done
+• Only assign employees the access privileges they need to get their job done

 • Conduct routine security audits of access and configuration

-• Leverage 3rd party expertise designed to identify and prevent threats
+• Leverage third-party expertise designed to identify and prevent threats

 If you’ll be deploying containers, you also need to have a container security strategy that keeps you protected against ransomware, container privilege escalations, and more.